Skip to main content

 Query performance

-Increase query timeout:
+Increase query duration limit:

 Limit concurrent queries: